-Nikon D5300 (about $800, or $1,400 with 18-140mm lens). enlarge.
-My biggest source of support is when you use any of these links, especially this link directly to it at Adorama or directly to it at Amazon, when you get anything, regardless of the country in which you live.
+Nikon D5300 and 35/1.8 DX (18.8 oz./532 g body-only with battery and card, about $797 body-only, $896 w/18-55mm VR or $1,100 with 18-140mm lens; also comes in numerous colors and kit forms). enlarge.
+My biggest source of support is when you use those or any of these links, especially this link directly to it at Adorama or directly to it at Amazon, when you get anything, regardless of the country in which you live.
 Thank you!
 Ken.

 Rear, Nikon D5300. enlarge.

 Flip screen, Nikon D5300. enlarge.

 Is it sharp?
 30 March 2014.
 Nikon D5300, Nikon 35mm f/1.8 DX, f/8 at 1/250 at ISO 100, VIVID Picture Control, +3 Saturation.
 Bigger or © camera-original BASIC LARGE JPG.
 It's so sharp that the biggest sharpness limitation is the heat shimmer of the distant view!

 The Nikon D5300 offers fantastic DSLR image quality and speed in an ultralight and inexpensive package.
 Live View lets you shoot photos and videos while held away from your head with a swiveling screen.

 The D5300 adds GPS, Wi-Fi, even lighter weight and a slightly larger LCD screen over last year's model, the D5200.
 The D5300 now also comes in grey or red.

 The D5300 weighs so little that it's a pleasure to carry everywhere, and the D5300 is capable of capturing stunning images.
 Compared to pro cameras I often haul, the D5300 is a dream to carry, and if I'm more relaxed, I make better pictures.